-Registration

-Team

-Application Pre-Arrival & Enrolment UofG Applications are made on our online system.
+Applications are made on our online system.
 Application links will be sent to all nominated students, with our application guidance notes and course selection guide, and the link will be available on our 'How to Apply' web page.

-How do Students must read the application guidance notes and Course Selection Guide provided, and on our website, carefully before students selecting courses. apply?
+Students must read the application guidance notes and Course Selection Guide provided, and on our website, carefully before selecting courses.

 The University has a separate campus in Dumfries.
 Students can apply to study at either the main campus or the Dumfries campus.
+Please note the campuses are not located close to each other and students at the main campus therefore cannot normally take courses at Dumfries campus or vice versa.

+All students should supply:

+- An up-to-date Official Academic transcript with a translation in English (if applicable). - · A colour copy of the photo page of their passport students apply?

+What supporting documents do students have to provide?

+How do

-Students at the main campus cannot take courses at Dumfries campus or vice versa.
-All students should supply: An up-to-date Official Academic transcript with a translation in English (if applicable).
-A colour copy of the photo page of their passport What Students whose first language is not English must provide one of supporting documents the following: Official confirmation that the language of instruction of the do students home university is English, stated on an official transcript or have to provide? formal signed letter on University letterheaded paper, OR Completed language proficiency certificate, signed by the home university, certifying that the student's level of English is equivalent to an IELTS overall score of 6.0 with no sub-test less than 5.5, OR
+Students whose first language is not English must provide one of the following:

+Official confirmation that the language of instruction of the home university is English, stated on an official transcript or formal signed letter on University letterheaded paper, OR

+Completed language proficiency certificate, signed by the home university, certifying that the student's level of English is equivalent to an IELTS overall score of 6.0 with no sub-test less than 5.5, OR

 A copy of a recent English Language test, taken within 2 years and 5 months of the course start date.
 The requirements for the Study Abroad and Exchange programme are IELTS 6.0 with no subtest less than 5.5.
 Please see accepted English testing options on our English Language requirements web page.
 All nominated students will receive the UofG English Language Proficiency form.
 Students need to ensure their passport is valid for the full duration of study.
 If a new or renewed passport is required students should apply as soon as possible to provide with their application.
 All supporting documents must be received by 30 June in order to complete processing and issue essential visa documentation.
+How many credits should students study?
 A full course load for one semester is 60 Glasgow credits.
 A full course load for the full academic year is 120 credits.
 Most courses are 20 credits but some can be 10, 15 or 30 credits.
 Please note the above courseloads are University mandated.
-The University of Glasgow does not permit students to underload or How many overload without UofG approval. credits should students When selecting courses as part of the online application, students study? should select more courses than the required course load of 60 credits per semester.
+The University of Glasgow does not permit students to underload or overload without UofG approval.
+When selecting courses as part of the online application, students should select more courses than the required course load of 60 credits per semester.
 Students should refer to UofG guides and course match carefully.
 Courses are not guaranteed.
 Students must be flexible and have alternatives.
-Students must choose courses as part of their online application and must refer to the Visiting Students Course How do Selection Guide for any restrictions that may apply. students Courses are ranked in order of preference and when courses choose are academically approved students will be enrolled in these in courses? order of preference, subject to academic approval and course availability.
+How do students choose courses?
+Students must choose courses as part of their online application and must refer to the Visiting Students Course Selection Guide for any restrictions that may apply.
+Courses are ranked in order of preference and when courses are academically approved students will be enrolled in these in order of preference, subject to academic approval and course availability.